 I have taken tramadol and for me it was very addictive.
 When I stopped taking it I could'nt walk in a straight line,I had night sweats,and the pain was just so painful because I was so used to taking this medicine.
 I have also taken Savella which helped so much, but my insurance would'nt pay for it and of course it's to exspensive for Me.
 When I stopped taking savella you have to with it and most of the medicine prescriped to you start taking it in lower does until your body does'nt reley on it anymore.

-tramadol is not a narcotic but sure acts like one.
-It binds itself to some of the opiod receptors and that is why you go thru withdrawal when you stop taking it if you don't tapper off slowly..
-That doesnt make it a good or a bad drug just again one that you have to be sure that when you go off on VK or something you have your meds covered.
+Tramadol is not a narcotic but sure acts like one.
+It binds itself to some of the opioid receptors and that is why you go thru withdrawal when you stop taking it if you don't tapper off slowly..
+That doesn't make it a good or a bad drug just again one that you have to be sure that when you go off on VK or something you have your medicines covered.
 I am beginning to sound like a broken record saying this and I apologize for those that are tired of me saying it but going on a drug like this IS a life changing event.
-Again that in and of itself doesnt make it a bad deal.
-I don't know how much you take but just watch the asprin intake as most of the Tramadol or Ultram I see has a bunch of asprin or its equivilent mixed in.
+Again that in and of itself doesn't make it a bad deal.
 Also they do make it in an extended release form as well as IR so you might look into that as well.

 Good luck I hope you find the relief we all deserve.